AmirAlao/ibnalao-blog/about.md

 ---
-layout: page
+layout: default
 title: About Me
-permalink: /about/
 ---

-## Welcome to My Blog
+# About page

-Here’s a little bit about me...
+This page tells you a little bit about me.